-Okay, ar don tok burku gbaing…but I am truly looking forward to the first traditional wedding that will truly incorporated all of the tiny details that’s differentiate us from the rest of West Africa, Africa, and the world.
-The gumbay dance, Doctor Olloh music….good days huh?
-I miss them.
-I miss my people.
-I miss Sierra Leone #bringbackourweddings#bringbackSalone. https://dasalonetiti.wordpress.com
+I am truly looking forward to the first traditional wedding that will truly incorporate all of these tiny details that are differentiate us from the rest of the world.
+The gumbay dance, doctor Olloh music, good old days huh? #bringbackourweddings#bringbackSalone.

 ©By Rahima Vandy-Kargbo